derrickburt/derrickburt.github.io/qgisModel/qgisModel.md

 ![model_image](photos/ModelCBD.png)

 This model is helpful if you would like to perform the distance and direction calculations with your own set of data.
-The other two models will find your cities CBD just by using input tracts, but if you would like to get an output feature of your CBD before running the other models, this model will be helpful.
+The other two models will find your city's CBD just by using input tracts (you don't need to use this model before running the others), but if you would like to get an output feature of your CBD before running the other models, this model will be helpful.

-The model takes the census tracts as it input and finds the centroid of each tract's polygon.
+The model takes the census tracts as its input and finds the centroid of each tract's polygon.
 Then, it takes the mean coordinates of those centroids to find the city center.
 To get an accurate CBD centroid, the best course of action is to select I number of tracts in the downtown area of the city (I selected 22 tracts in downtown Philadelphia) and run the model using 'selected features only'.
 This is because a city's central business district is rarely located in the city's geometric center.

 ### First Distance and Direction Model

 ![model_image](photos/modelFirst.png)

-The first draft of the model incorporates the first model and then uses three field calculator algorthims to calculate:
+The first draft of the model incorporates the algorithms from the CBD model and then uses three field calculator algorthims to calculate:

-1. The distance of each tract's centroid from the city center by converting the tracts into centroids and transforming both input's coordinate systems into World Geodetic System 1984 (WGS84, EPSG:4326).
+1. The distance of each tract's centroid from the city center by converting the tracts into centroids and then transforming both input's coordinate systems into World Geodetic System 1984 (WGS84, EPSG:4326).
 This conversion allows for an ellipsoidal calculation that preserves accurate distance.
 In this model, the distance  is calculated in decimal degrees.

   <details><summary> Code </summary>

   ```distance(